LarsBodewig/jooq-template/README.md

-# jOOQ-Template
+# DB-Template

-This project serves as a template to generate java classes from any existing database scheme using jOOQ.
+This project serves as a template to manage an application database as a Maven module.

-Derived projects can easily be used as a dependency for other projects without publicizing the database credentials.
+The template offers flyway to alter the database structure using incremental SQL scripts.
+After each migration jOOQ is used to generate new java source files from the database structure to allow type-safe SQL queries.
+As derived projects should be used as a dependency for other application modules, this template also includes additional utility functions to further simplify the usage of jOOQ.

-#### Example usage of the generated code for the MySQL system schema on MariaDB with the additionally supplied utility functions:
+#### Example usage of the provided jOOQ interface to query a MariaDB instance:

 ```java
 public static void main(String[] args) {